 Gravity percolator: This percolator follows the same mechanism we have been discussing previously; the water is circulated up the tube and falls on the coffee grounds through gravity.

 Pressure percolator: It is more commonly known as the Moka pot.
 It has a spraying method.
-The boiling water is transferred to the central tube in a similar manner.
+The boiling water is similarly transferred to the central tube.
 But it’s steam now that is pressurized on the coffee grounds (We have a guide to the best Moka Pots if you are interested in a non-electric espresso maker.
-It’s considered one of the best travel coffee companions for espresso needs).
+It’s considered one of the best portable coffee makers for espresso needs).

 How to Use a Percolator